 Usually, saltwater fish are relatively weaker than their freshwater counterparts, but this doesn’t mean there aren’t hardy saltwater fish.
-Beginners will find some hardy species that are more forgiving of less-than-perfect water conditions.
-If you are new to the saltwater hobby, look for small, non-aggressive, hardy fish.
-Some of the excellent choices when starting are:
+Beginners will find some hardy species that are more tolerant of less-than-perfect water conditions.
+As a newcomer to the saltwater hobby, look for small, non-aggressive, sturdy fish.
+My top three of the excellent choices when starting are:

-Coral Beauty Angelfish, Pajama Cardinalfish, Chalk Bass, Royal Gramma, Firefish, Six Line Wrasse, and Klein’s Butterflyfish.
+Coral Beauty Angelfish, Pajama Cardinalfish, Firefish, Six Line Wrasse, and Klein’s Butterflyfish.

-The trick is to avoid fish that are extremely sensitive to changes in water conditions or are aggressive—for instance, Damselfish.
+The trick for picking your first fish is, avoid fish that are extremely sensitive to changes in water conditions or are aggressive.
+For instance, Damselfish is not an option for beginners.
 Carry through research to ensure you start with more forgiving options.
 Deciding on what fish to keep upfront helps you set up an aquarium that perfectly fits that specific choice.

 The easiest way to reduce nitrates is by regularly changing about 20% of the water in your aquarium.
 Change every 1-2 weeks to ensure high-quality water.

-Excess carbon dioxide is the common cause of low pH in aquariums.
-To increase the pH, change the water, and add a teaspoon of baking soda for every gallon of water replaced.
+Excess carbon dioxide is the common cause of low pH in aquariums, and overstocking can raise CO2 levels in the water.
+To increase the pH, change the water, and add a teaspoon of baking soda for every gallon of replaced water.

 Note: Do not change a lot of water that can significantly alter the ideal water conditions.